alphagov/govuk_ab_testing/README.md

 ##### RSpec

-It is also possible to use `with_variant` in RSpec tests.
+It is also possible to use `with_variant` and all the individual setup and assertions steps in RSpec tests.
 Here is an example of a spec file:

 ```ruby
 # spec/features/ab_testing_spec.rb